The following article was written in 2018 but is still relevant today

-On Monday morning, while reading my daily dose of current events from a local newspaper, I came across an op-ed article titled, “The Philippines: A Nation of ‘Lolas’ and Slaves,” which stirred a lot of thoughts, emotions and reactions in me.
-It also made me think about an online article that caught my attention, titled, “My Family’s Slave,” which has now become viral and has sparked debate and criticism from all over the world.
+As I am getting my daily dose of current events updates from a local newspaper on Monday, I came across an op-ed article titled, “The Philippines: A Nation of ‘Lolas’ and Slaves,” which stirred a lot of thoughts, emotions and reactions in me.
+It also made me think about the article that caught my attention online titled, “My Family’s Slave,” which has now become viral and has sparked debates and criticisms all over the world.

 Prevalence of Modern Slavery

 Who could ever forget the depictions of slavery in many noteworthy Hollywood films and series like “Amistad,” “Lincoln,” “Django Unchained,” “12 Years A Slave,” “Birth of the Nation,” and “Roots: The Saga of the American Family?”
 Unfortunately, the prevalence of slavery in the world is far from what we often see, heard or read in the scripted tales, bestselling novels and award-winning films.

 Based on the Global Slavery Index 2016, there are 45.8 million people who are living in modern slavery worldwide and 58 percent of whom are found in Asian countries such as India, China, Pakistan, Bangladesh, Uzbekistan, North Korea, Qatar, Iraq, Cambodia and Myanmar.
 In the Philippines, which ranked 33rd in the list of 167 nations, an estimated 401,000 (0.40 percent) of its population are living in modern slavery.